-This certification is based on the description of the statistical methods selected to evaluate groundwater as presented in the Statistical Analysis Plan, prepared for Illinois Power Generating Company, and dated October 17, 2017.
+This certification is based on the description of the statistical methods selected to evaluate groundwater as presented in the Statistical Analysis Plan, prepared for Illinois Power Resources Generating, LLC, and dated October 17, 2017.
 The procedures described in the plan will be used to establish background conditions and implement detection, assessment, and corrective action monitoring as necessary and required by 40 CFR §257.93-257.95.
 The Statistical Analysis Plan was prepared in accordance with the requirements of 40 CFR §257.93, with reference to the acceptable statistical procedures provided in USEPA's Statistical Analysis of Groundwater Monitoring Data at RCRA Facilities, Unified Guidance (March 2009), and is intended to provide a logical process and framework for conducting the statistical analysis of the data obtained during groundwater monitoring.
-In accordance with 40 CFR §257.93(f), the statistical method chosen for analysis of groundwater monitoring data will initially be the prediction interval procedure or control chart approach for each Appendix IV constituent at this CCR unit per 40 CFR §257.93(f)(3), in which the interval is established from the background data and compared to the level of each Appendix III constituent in each compliance well.
+In accordance with 40 CFR §257.93(f), the statistical method chosen for analysis of groundwater monitoring.
+In accordance with 40 CFR §257.93(f), the statistical method chosen for analysis of groundwater monitoring.
+In accordance with a ether the tolerance interval procedure or control chart approach for each Appendix III constituent, and either the tolerance interval or the prediction interval procedure for each Appendix IV constituent at this CCR unit per 40 CFR §257.93(f)(3), in which the interval is established from the background data and compared to the level of each Appendix III constituent in each compliance well, or a confidence interval for each Appendix IV constituent in each compliance well.